Thursday, December 21, 2006

 Monday, January 02, 2006

 Perhaps it is best to begin at the beginning before going too far along.
 Now that I’ve written a bit about food and its impact on my life, maybe it is time to explain why the career shift is so important and why this is such a big deal to do.
-Why move from Banking to Blogging?
+So why the move from Banking to Blogging?
 Well, for the past several-odd years, I have been working in financial services in New York City.
-Originally, I began my working life in the field of international relations.
+Originally, I began my working life in the field of international relations, which enabled me to live in Bologna, Strasbourg, and London.
 A few years after I completed my Master’s Degree, I moved into the world of banking.
 It will probably not be a surprise to discover that I have worked on the marketing side of the business.
 I liked the writing, running events, and developing of ideas into strategies.

 So perhaps the move isn’t such a dramatic one, given the major changes that have taken place in my world over the past few years.
-(Shortly after the attacks, I lost my job as well and was unemployed for quite a while after that.)
 Cooking has been at the core of who I am for most of my life.
 I’ve lived in a couple of states and four countries and have traveled to many others.
 In each locale, I’ve found that the food-culture link is an essential element to my understanding and appreciation of the places I’ve been.
 I’ve also taken with me a stable of recipes to share with the friends I have met and made there, knowing that food is a basic human need and a fundamental level on which we are all connected.
-Besides, I have found few individuals who are strong enough to resist the power of a batch of homemade brownies!
+Besides, I have found few individuals who are strong enough to resist the power of a plate of homemade brownies